What is a content calendar?

 If you want something more robust a tool, consider Teamwork PM.
 Teamwork PM is something that we use here at Fielday Marketing.
 Teamwork is a great project scheduling and management tool that works well in several different scenarios.
 If your team is just getting into project planning it can be used purely as an online shared checklist.
 If you have a more seasoned project manager running your marketing campaign it can be used as a full-blown project management tool.

 Teamwork has a cost associated with it.
 As of August 2017, you'll spend about $69 a month to get small office access which is more than enough to run any content marketing campaign you'd like to manage.
-There is a 2 project "Free Forever" plan that is part of their 30-day trail.
-While you'll be limited in adding 100MB of attachments, if you aren't adding documents or content and are just using Teamwork for task management, this very well could be all you need.
+There is a 2 project "Free Forever" plan that is part of their 30-day

-A Free Template to Start Your Content Calendar
+A Free Content Calendar Template

 To get you started on your own content calendar and blog post scheduling, we've created an excel template for you.

 This template was designed with a 12-week blogging campaign in mind.
 Depending on how regularly you blog a campaign can be condensed or extended as need.
-Take this only was a guideline and get creative.
+Take this only